Waelson/Serverless-Parameter-Store/README.md

 ## Description
-This is a simple project to show how to can integrate a AWS Lambda long with AWS System Manager.
-The project is based on Serverless Framework using NodeJS template.
+This iS project to show YOU how to can integrate a AWS Lambda long with AWS System Manager.
+It is based on Serverless Framework using NodeJS template.

 ---